sitandr/typst-examples-book/src/basics/states/locate.md

 **WARNING**: layout did not converge within 5 attempts

-It is impossible to resolve that layout, so Typst gives up and gives you are warning.
+It is impossible to resolve that layout, so Typst gives up and gives you a warning.

 That means you _should be careful_ with states!